 4 Ah batteries

-These are lithium iron batteries of the same size as the 2Ah batteries but they have more energy packed into the cells.
-They will last for 60 minutes after a 30 minute full charge (twice the time of the 2Ah batteries).
-You get one of these plus the charger with the 8036002 model.
+These are lithium-ion batteries of the same size as the 2Ah batteries but they have more energy packed into the cells.
+They will last for 60 minutes after a 30 minutes full charge (twice the time of the 2Ah batteries).
+You get one of these plus the charger with the 8036002 models.

 A great plus for the Greenworks Pro line is that both batteries are compatible with all the 80V Greenworks Pro tools and can be easily removed and used interchangeably.
 They are compatible with all three charger models GBA80200, GBA80400 and GCH8040.

 - You first pull and turn the handle knobs 90 degrees

 - Lower the handlebar forward until it is resting on top of the handle deck

 - This mower can be stored vertically leaning on the handlebars or horizontally.